Skip to content

 You can get from Paris to Bordeaux in under 3 hours with trains running at regular intervals.
 Gare de Bordeaux St. Jean is a busy station with plenty of trains from a lot of the major cities in South West France.

-I always catch the train to Bordeaux from Angouleme when we visit.
+I always catch the train to Bordeaux from Angoulême when we visit.

 You can book your train tickets here from Trainline >>>

-FAQs About visiting Bordeaux
+FAQs About Visiting Bordeaux

 How many days are enough for Bordeaux?